 We will provide a physically and emotionally safe learning environment for our students where they will be respected and cared for as they learn and achieve.
-This plan will address the varied needs of students as they learn in a variety of manners, whether virtually (distance learning), in person, or a combination of both (hybrid).
+This plan will address the varied needs of students on our campus.

 Components of the Comprehensive School Safety Plan